home-assistant/home-assistant.io/source/_integrations/konnected.markdown

 Starting with 0.106.0 Home Assistant requires configuration flow based setup of Konnected via **Configuration** -> **Integrations**.
 If you have Konnected Alarm Panels on your LAN, or in your configuration.yaml, you will see one or more **Konnected.io** entries appear in the **Discovered** integrations list.

 Selecting one of these discovered panels will launch a configuration flow to guide you through a setup process to initially connect the panel and generate a configuration entry.
-If your panel was discovered via SSDP you shouldn't need any information to complete the configuration flow - simply confirm that the information is correct.
-If the configuration flow prompts you for IP/Port you'll need to enter it.
+If your panel was discovered via SSDP, you shouldn't need any information to complete the configuration flow - simply confirm that the information is correct.
+If the configuration flow prompts you for IP/Port, you'll need to enter it.
 IP/Port info can be found using the Konnected mobile app.

 <div class='note info'>